NNPDF/pineko/docs/source/overview/running.rst

 There are 2 workflows possible, one in which all the steps are performed individually and one that is more automatized.

-The automatize workflows always assumes that |FONLL| is performed both for charm and bottom effects.
+The automatized workflows always assumes that |FONLL| is performed both for charm and bottom effects.

 The manual procedure works as follow: